ncbi/gaptools/README.md

 # GapTools
 dbGaP data validation tool.
 GapTools is distributed as a docker image on Dockerhub.
-See [GapTools.md](GapTools.md) for more information about the tool itself.
+See [GapTools.md](GapTools.md) for more information about the tool.

 ## Pre-requisites: